quii/learn-ts-react-with-tests/redux.md

   Object {
 -   "abstract": "But leave around a lot of floof",
 -   "title": "Cats are nice",
-+   "abstract": "You can manage state with redux",
++   "abstract": "You can manage state with Redux",
 +   "title": "Redux is ok",
   }
 ```